 To reheat leftovers, add them to a skillet over medium heat.
 Cook for 2 or 3 minutes or until everything is warmed through.

 Shrimp fajitas pair perfectly with a warm tortilla and abundant toppings.
-Fill every tortilla with some chopped cilantro, sour cream or Mexican crema, and fresh lime wedges for loads of flavor!
+Fill every tortilla with some chopped cilantro, sour cream, avocado crema, or Mexican crema, and fresh lime wedges for loads of flavor!

 More Recipes You’ll Love